They are very rare with an incidence of ~0.000005% or less than 1 case per 20 million. Equal incidence in middle-aged men and women.

 Treatment and prognosis

-Approximately 50% of patients survive at least 5 years after diagnosis.
+Approximately 50% of patients survive for at least 5 years post-diagnosis.

 - cystic neoplasm (cystic pancreatic mass differential diagnosis)